CCurl/Forth_C/README.md

 Yes, I know ...
 ANOTHER Forth implementation.
 This one creates a "bare metal" Forth virtual machine.

 The goal of this project is to create an implementation of a virtual "bare metal" Forth machine.
-To that end, the VM has less than 50 instructions, which make up the Forth system's primitives.
-See Defines.h for that list of instructions.
+To that end, the VM has less than 50 instructions, which make up the VM's opcodes and the Forth system's primitives.
+See "Defines.h" for that list of built-in functionality.
+The run() function in "CForth2.cpp" is the implementation of the virtual CPU loop.

 To get the initial code image into the VM, I created a simple, very Forth-like assembler.
 It generates an in-memory image of the VM's desired initial state from the "source.txt" file.
 It also disassembles the VM